Eval-Driven Development

 The four stages aren’t four different evals — they’re the same eval logic running at four different cost/coverage points.
 Build the eval once.
 Run it everywhere.
 Calibrate the row count per stage.

-§ 02 · GOLDEN DATASETS FROM PRODUCTION200 real failures beat 5,000 synthetic ones
+§ 02 · GOLDEN DATASETS FROM PRODUCTIONA few curated real failures beat thousands of synthetic ones

 The single most common mistake teams make when building an eval suite is bootstrapping it with synthetic data.
 The synthetic cases follow whatever distribution the prompt designer had in mind; production traffic looks different.
 Synthetic suites produce green dashboards while production breaks on cases the suite never anticipated.